heykapil/vimtor.io/src/projects/bloobirds.md

 order: 0
 ---

-Working in this lovely startup as a fullstack.
+The best B2B prospecting app.
-Here I learned how to work with complex React and Java codebase due to how cool the app is
+Here I learned how nurturing can be to work with other people and how to manage complexity in React and Java projects